Master's in Speech Language Pathology

 The Master’s Program in Speech Language Pathology at UL Lafayette is fully accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This means that the core program is very much like master’s in speech pathology programs at universities across the nation.
 As in any other accredited program, you will meet the academic requirements for the ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 You will have the specified number of clinical hours in a variety of clinical settings, and the coursework will be sufficient to cover the depth and breadth of knowledge you will need.

-We believe our commitment to helping our students translate theory and research into clinical practice sets us apart.
 At UL Lafayette, classroom and clinic operate collaboratively, but the master's in speech pathology curriculum drives the clinical practices our students use.
 This means you will be able to transfer what you learn in the classroom directly to therapy in the clinic.
-How do we do that?
-Two ways: collaboration and training in clinical research.
+We believe our commitment to helping our students translate theory and research into clinical practice while forming supportive, emotional connections sets us apart.

 Collaboration